-Some urological disorders can be uncomfortable, inconvenient and embarrassing, while others have serious health consequences.
+Urological disorders can be uncomfortable, inconvenient and embarrassing, while others have serious health consequences.
+You are not alone.
 Here are some facts about urological conditions that may surprise you:

 - An estimated 34 percent of adults aged 20 or older say they have had at least one occurrence of a urinary tract infection or cystitis.

 - Urinary incontinence affects an estimated 35 percent of women 65 years or older and 10 percent of women younger than 65 years of age.

 - Twenty percent to 46 percent of men aged 40-69 self-report moderate or complete erectile dysfunction.